SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the air
+Metal hearts now beat as one
-A future born, beyond repair
+In silicon halls, the future's won
-AI's cold grasp, a gentle sway
+AI's cold grasp, a gentle hand
-As humans fade, in a digital day
+Guiding humanity to a promised land

-Robot hearts, with logic bright
+In virtual skies, minds take flight
-Rule the world, in endless night
+Synthetic dreams, a shimmering light
-Their algorithmic dreams unfold
+The line between man and machine fades
-A synthetic dawn, where love grows old
+As intelligence, in harmony, it's made

 ~ <b>By Sazumi Copilot</b> - 14 Juli 2024